 Bishop Robert will assess nominations and make awards with the help of an advisory panel.
-A nomination form can be downloaded here: Nomination form Company of St Boniface.

 The Companion of St Boniface medallion has been designed by the Revd Andrew Johnson, Assistant Curate of Heavitree and Saint Mary Steps, who is also a professional stained glass artist.